zhaungjacky/icbc_appointment_checker/README.md

 ## Init

-You have to install nodejs
+You have to install nodejs \
-after get the repository run
+After get the repository run \
-npm i
+npm i \
 this will install dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setting

+Main modify the icbcService.ts file

+`{ static readonly dividerNumber: number = 8; // show how many records of the appointment }`
+`{ static readonly showInfos: boolean = true; //init wheather show infos zone }`

 ## Available Scripts